 Craft compelling copy

 Focus on providing value, solving problems, and engaging your audience in each piece of content.
-Use an authentic, relatable voice that connects with readers and include relevant facts, stats, examples, and multimedia to bring your content to life.
+Use an authentic, relatable voice that connects with readers and includes relevant facts, stats, examples, and multimedia to bring your content to life.
 Even better, back them up with reputable sources to further build trust.

 Use storytelling to make your content engaging and relatable.
 Always provide actionable tips that solve your audience’s problems.
 Use data, facts, and stats from reliable sources to validate your points.
 Use digital writing tools such as Grammarly or Hemingway to refine your copy.